Last updated on January 25th, 2023 at 08:55 am

 My Background Growing Up (Staying Sober)

-For some people, it’s during college when they start getting into the drinking culture.
+It’s usually during college or high school when people start getting into the drinking culture anyway.

 When I went to school in Boston, I was never into the partying scene despite being in a young and vibrant city.
 My friends knew I didn’t go to clubs or drink so it’s not something they do with me.

-I’m the friend you would call to go try a new restaurant with, which works out great now because I can write restaurant reviews.
+I’m the friend you would call to go try a new restaurant with (which works out great now because I can write restaurant reviews) or stay in to chat about anything and everything.

 People’s Behaviour Around a Non-Drinker